BibliothecaDAO/master-scroll/docs/game/buildings.md

 ## Spatial areas

-Buildings take up square meters on your Realm so you must choose which ones to build.
+Buildings take up square meters (sqm) on your Realm so you must choose which ones to build.

 You can calculate the sqm of the Realm by: